A step-by-step process to apply for patent attorney registration.

 - Have approved exemptions for non-accredited courses (if applicable)

-- Have at least two years of practical experience with patents in Australia and/or New Zealand
+- Have at least two years of practical work experience with patents in Australia and/or New Zealand

 Before you can apply for registration, you'll need to apply for approval of your academic qualifications and IP knowledge requirements .